asiomchen/mldd23_project1/README.md

 ## General info
 This project is a machine learning model for *de novo* generation of ligands for 5HT1A, 5HT7, d2, beta2 and H1 receptors.
-A chosen number of [Klekota & Roth](https://pubmed.ncbi.nlm.nih.gov/18784118/) molecular fingerprints are sampled as follows:
-1. A library of known ligands for a chosen molecular target is prepared and the active/inactive class is assigned to each molecule, based on Ki values and a chosen threshold.
-2. The incidence and percentage point difference between active/inactive classes of each bit are calculated based on the fingerprints of known ligands.
-3. The probability of each bit being active in a new fingerprint is calculated.
-4. A value of 1 or 0 is assigned to each bit based on the calculated probability.
-   Next, a recurrent neural network decodes the fingerprints into [SELFIES](https://iopscience.iop.org/article/10.1088/2632-2153/aba947) and SMILES notation.
+A chosen number of [Klekota & Roth](https://pubmed.ncbi.nlm.nih.gov/18784118/) molecular fingerprints are encoded into VAE latent space.
+Next, a recurrent neural network decodes the latent space samples into [SELFIES](https://iopscience.iop.org/article/10.1088/2632-2153/aba947) and SMILES notation.
 The resulting compounds are filtered based on chosen criteria (QED, max ring size, etc.).

 ## Setup
 1. Install [miniconda](https://docs.conda.io/en/latest/miniconda.html) following the instructions for your operating system.